Watson-Glaser Critical Thinking Appraisal (W-GCTA)

-Identify and develop decision-making ability in your managers, high-potential individuals and leaders
+We help you identify and develop incisive decision-making abilities in your high-pot employees and business leaders

-How long will your company survive if your staff makes bad decisions?
+How long will your company survive if your staff continues to make poor decisions that cost you a fortune?

-The Watson-Glaser Critical Thinking Appraisal is the leading critical thinking test used to assess and develop decision making skills and judgment.
-Thousands of organizations and schools use Watson-Glaser to hire great managers, develop high-potential employees, and admit students into challenging programs.
+The Watson-Glaser Critical Thinking Appraisal (W-GCTA) is the leading critical thinking ability instrument used to assess and hone problem-solving and decision making skills of your employees.
+Several successful organizations and universities across the world use the Watson-Glaser to hire able managers, develop high-potential employees, shortlist leaders for their succession pipeline and admit students into demanding career programs.

 In today’s dynamic and uncertain workplace, employees often function with limited direction from peers and managers.
 The competitive marketplace requires employees at all levels to define the momentum of the organization’s growth.
 The need of the hour is to identify and develop employees who are able to make the right decisions and solve problems on their own irrespective of their location in the organization’s hierarchy without regular guidance.

-- Competency areas - Judgment, problem solving, decision-making, creativity
+- Competency areas - Judgment, problem solving, decision-making, creativity, innovation

 - Administration type - Online